-When faced with thinning or lost hair, many people consider covering it up with a wig.
+When faced with thinning or lost hair, many consider covering it with a wig.
 But is that the best solution?
 What are the upsides of wigs — and what are the negative effects?

 What kind of wig?